Dark Funeral: Attera Totus Sanctus, and Attera Orbis Terrarum Part I and II

 In 2006, Dark Funeral performed on a tour in South America.
 On 8 October 2006, at a concert in Lima, Peru, they were forced to perform without their vocalist and bassist, Caligula, due to illness.
 Many angry fans started a riot and vandalized the properties near the venue.
 Following the riot, all the band's instruments were confiscated by Peruvian police.
 After a week, the band announced they had to postpone their upcoming concerts in Latvia and Lithuania because of this unfortunate situation.

 In early 2007, Dark Funeral toured North America with Enslaved.
 In April 2007, the band had planned an Eastern European tour to Russia, Ukraine and the Baltic states.
 It was around this time that Matte Modin had allegedly concocted false stories in order to avoid playing with the band.
 He first alleged that he had an infection in his arm, and could not participate on the Eastern European tour.
 However, it emerged that he had chosen to tour with the punk band Raised Fist instead.
 After returning from the Metalferry show in Sweden in between, Matte announced to the rest of the band that he could not go to the Baltic states, as it was his son's birthday.
 Dark Funeral soon realised Matte Modin's motives.
 Consequently, the upcoming tour was cancelled, and Matte Modin was ejected from the band.
 In June 2007, the band announced Nils Fjellström, alias Dominator (also in Aeon and Sanctification, among others), as their new drummer.
-The band had a special appearance playing live on the pornographic film Club Satan: The Witches Sabbath, which they also contributed their song "King Antichrist" off Attera Totus Sanctus for the film.
+The band had a special appearance playing live on the pornographic film Club Satan: The Witches Sabbath, to which they also contributed their song "King Antichrist" off Attera Totus Sanctus.

 The band toured North America again in 2007, and re-issued their first three albums, each with a bonus disc of material.
-In 2007 and 2008, the band released Attera Orbis Terrarum - Part I and Attera Orbis Terrarum - Part II, respectively.
+In 2007 and 2008, the band released Attera Orbis Terrarum – Part I and Attera Orbis Terrarum – Part II, respectively.

 On 24 October 2008, it was announced that the Supreme Court of Sweden had ruled in favour of Dark Funeral in the dispute with MNW/No Fashion Records.